Kuwait - KW - KWT - KUW - Middle East

 Military equipment inventories and acquisitions

-the military's inventory consists of weapons from a wide variety of sources, including Western Europe, Russia, and the US; the US has been the leading supplier of arms to Kuwait (2023)
+the military's inventory consists of weapons from a wide variety of sources, including Western Europe, Russia, and particularly the US (2024)

 Total water withdrawal